Nastel/gocypher-cybench-gradle/README.md

 ## CyBench Gradle Plugin Building

-This step is required in order to use CyBench Gradle plugin if you want to build it from the source code to include latest changes.
+This step is required in order to use CyBench Gradle plugin if you want to build it from the source code to include the latest changes.

 #### Build gocypher-cybench-runner project